Global Citizenship Awards 2016

 The Network Works

 Knowledge.
 Experience.
 Networking.
-Of these valuable components of a Macalester education, networking may be the most nebulous, so here’s an example of that network in action.
+Of these valuable components of a Macalester education, networking may be the most nebulous.
+Here’s an example.

 United Nations Intern